 UKFT's Young Textile Technician Fund

-UKFT’s Young Textile Technician Fund is designed to allow businesses across the UK to train their young textile technicians.
-The fund will cover 50% of the costs of in-depth training for young textile technicians, thanks to the generous support of The Worshipful Company of Weavers, The Worshipful Company of Clothworkers and The Worshipful Company of Drapers.
+UKFT’s Young Textile Technician Fund is a scheme designed to allow businesses across the UK to train their young textile technicians.
+The fund covers 50% of the costs of in-depth training for young textile technicians, thanks to the generous support of The Worshipful Company of Weavers and CapitB.

-The fund is now open to businesses applying to train textile technicians under the age of 35.
+The fund is applicable to businesses applying to train textile technicians under the age of 35.

 “Training young people is essential to ensure the future of our industry and access to this type of training is a critical way of ensuring that the UK textile sector remains competitive against global competition.
 It is great news that employers across the UK can now access funding to train textile technicians to allow the industry to capitalise on all the opportunities that exist for further growth.